 Things which are not included, but you'll need in order to assemble the model: time & patience, a hobby knife, a ruler, a cutting mat or hard surface to work on, white glue (PVA).

-Some other things might be helpful: a pointed stylus, tweezers, scissors, a hobby knife, a ruler, a cutting mat.A FEW LINES ABOUT THIS LANDMARK
+Some other things might be helpful: a pointed stylus, tweezers and scissors.
+See what tools we recommend.A FEW LINES ABOUT THIS LANDMARK

 The Mausoleum at Halicarnassus was a tomb built between 353 and 350 BC at Halicarnassus (present Bodrum, Turkey) for Mausolus, a satrap in the Persian Empire, and Artemisia II of Caria.
 The structure was designed by the Greek architects Satyros and Pythius of Priene.